timkurvers/byte-buffer/README.md

 Do you have any of these setups?
 Please run the tests and report your findings.

-## Node Support

-No considerations have been made to make this project compatible with Node.. yet!
-Contributions are more than welcome.

 ## Development & Contribution

 ByteBuffer is written in [CoffeeScript](http://coffeescript.org/), developed with [Grunt](http://gruntjs.com/) and tested through [BusterJS](http://busterjs.org/).